NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 - We aren't really defining the behavior of the hook handlers here, but rather delegating it to a `../config.js` file.
 This way, we can test the config validation and resolution in isolation.

 - The config hooks don't receive the `context` parameter.
-This is because Hardhat hasn't been initialized by the time this hooks handlers are run.
+This is because Hardhat hasn't been initialized by the time these hook handlers are run.

 - The `validateUserConfig` has a different signature, with no `next` parameter.
 This is because each config validation handler is independent from each other, and all of them are always run.

 ### Validating your plugin's config

-The `validatePluginConfig` function found in `packages/plugin/src/config.ts` takes the entire `HardhatUserConfig` object, and returns `Promise<HardhatUserConfigValidationError[]>`.
-It's responsible for validating the parts of the config relative to the plugin, and shouldn't try to validate other parts of the config.
+The `validatePluginConfig` function in `packages/plugin/src/config.ts` takes the entire `HardhatUserConfig` object and returns `Promise<HardhatUserConfigValidationError[]>`.
+It's responsible for validating the plugin-related parts of the config and shouldn't validate other parts of the config.

 If the validation is successful, this function should return an empty array.
 Otherwise, it should return an array of objects with the following properties: